xiroV/ninja-castle-game/README.md

  - Glew
  - Glut

-To install, enter the _src_ directory and type
+To install, in a terminal emulator, enter
 ```
+cd ninja-castle-game/src
 make
 ```